The Magician's Horse: West Asia

-In an Iraqi tale collcted by E. S. Drower with the title The Blind Sultan, a sultan has two wives, an Arab woman, and a Abyssinian one, two sons by his first wife and one son by the second.
+In an Iraqi tale collected by E. S. Drower with the title The Blind Sultan, a sultan has two wives, an Arab woman, and an Abyssinian one, two sons by his first wife and one son by the second.
 After the elder brother marries an emir's daughter and the middle son a wizier's daughter, the younger brother leaves home and wanders around the world.
-On his journey, he helps a lion by dislogdging a thorn from its paw and he is given three hairs from its mane.
+On his journey, he helps a lion by dislodging a thorn from its paw and he is given three hairs from its mane.
 The prince rubs the three hairs; three slaves appear before him.
 The youth asks for a flying mare and fine garments, then rides the mare to a city.
 He buys a sheep from a shepherd, kills it and makes a cap out of its paunch, then finds work as a gardener's apprentice near the Sultan's palace.
 The sultan's youngest daughter sees the boy and falls in love with him.
 Later, at the princesses' behest, the gardener brings three melons to their father, the Sultan, in order to assess their marriageability.
 The king decides it is past time he married his daughter and sets a suitor selection test: the princesses are to throw apples at their men of choice when they parade beneath their window.
 The two elder princesses choose, respectively, an emir's son and a wazir's son.
 When it is her turn, she sees that the gardener's apprentice is not at the gathering of suitors, and asks her father to bring him in.
 She throws her apple to the boy, much to her father's disgust, who marries them and exiles her younger daughter to the stables.
 Later, war breaks out with a neighbouring king, and the prince summons the flying mare to ride into battle and defeat his father-in-law's enemies.
 During the fight, his hand is injured, and the Sultan bandages him with a piece of a shawl.
 Their victory assured, the prince goes back to the gardener and to his lowly disguise.
 The Sultan returns to Baghdad and inquires if anyone has seen the fine and mysterious warrior, but none can give any answer.
 Distraught with grief over not finding the warrior, the Sultan falls ill and becomes blind, and the royal doctors prescribe lioness's milk served inside a lion's skin.
 The Sultan's two sons-in-law begin the quest, but lose all their money in a bet and are forced to work for a living.
 Finally, the prince rides through the same road, but meets an old man.
 By showing him kindness, the old man advises the prince on how to get the lioness's milk from a castle.
 His mission accomplished, the prince goes to the city where his brothers-in-law are and buys their freedom, having them accompany him.
 Before they return to Baghdad, the prince summons the three slaves and asks for a tent, where he welcomes his brothers-in-law and gives them a bag of lioness's milk diluted in water, in exchange for him branding their backs.
 Lastly, after the two sons-in-law give the Sultan the diluted milk, the prince gives the correct one and heals his father-in-law.